ZachEngstrom/pihole/README.md

 ### Update Script Using Bash

 1. Copy the [pihole_update.sh](./pihole_update.sh) file to the root of your Raspberry Pi or server.
 No editing necessary.
+1. Run `sudo chmod +x ./pihole_update.sh` to make the file executable.

+You can now run this script any time by running `./pihole_update.sh` in your terminal.

 ### Automatically Update and Send Emails Using Cron